Atomfusion1/MQ2BasicBot/README.md

 # Panther
 Macroquest2 Bot 0-70

+| I used it for level 0-70, I just never want to go higher in levels after 70, so additional effects/AA will need to be added by you

 | CodeName: Panther
 | This Program is based off of ModBot/RaidDruid/AutoBot and EQ2 Ogre
 | I Was disgusted with the amount of time it Takes a noob to setup Autobot from Learning Plugins